KekHunterOS/apt-repo/README.md

 * Link to the unextracted packages that are used here: https://github.com/KekHunterOS/apt-repo-source
 * Also things to keep in mind.
 This repo is maintained by one person for now and its beign done by my own free time.

+## Additional info
+* This still depends on kali official apt repository!!

 ### INFO (Only comaptible with)
 OS    | Distro  | ARCH  | Version
 -----:|:-------:|:-----:|:--------